 So when is the perfect time to go?

-Winter can be a very pretty time to visit, but it does get colder then so avoid December-February if you don’t like ice and cold winds.
-Although it never goes below minus 15°C. For those that love photography and breathtaking views, just pack your thermals and get ready for sights that you’ll never forget!
+Winter can be a very pretty time to visit, but it does get colder then.
+Avoid December to February if you don’t like ice and cold winds.
+Although it never goes below minus 15°C. For those who love photography and breathtaking views, just pack your thermals and get ready for sights that you’ll never forget!

 Amazing sights and sites

-When people think of Iceland, they often think of the Northern Lights, which appear late September until end of March.
+When people think of Iceland, they often think of the Northern Lights, which appear from September until the end of March.

 For those interested in whale watching, contrary to popular belief this can be done all year round.
 From Spring to Autumn is best!
 I work with the country’s best boat guides and nature experts, ensuring that you will see some truly unforgettable animals.

 All in all, there’s no bad time to go to Iceland.
-Simply make sure you consider the time of year when we talk about the activities you’ll like to do there and the things you would like to experience.
+Simply make sure you consider the time of year when we talk about the activities you’d like to do there, and the things you would like to experience.